hegaajarad/GSGITF06_Final_-project/README.md

 note:
-I added all previous assignment so it will be like a Small reference to the other student
+I added all previous assignment so it will be like a Small reference to the other students